Dementia is a condition that affects not only the person who has it but also their loved ones. It...

 Moderate (Middle-stage) Dementia

-As the disease progress, so do the complications.
-People who have moderate dementia need help to perform their activities of daily living.
+As the disease progresses, so do the complications.
+People who have moderate dementia need help performing their daily activities.
 It becomes challenging for them to do their routine activities and self-care as the disease progresses.
 Symptoms of moderate dementia include:

 - Increasing confusion or poor judgment